The Ultimate Guide to Grocery Tax by State

 California No n/a Certain meals are taxed.

-Colorado No n/a Carbonated water, chewing gum, cold sandwiches, plants to grow food, candy, drinks, and beverages served in unsealed cups
+Colorado No n/a Carbonated water, chewing gum, cold sandwiches, plants to grow food, candy, drinks, and beverages served in unsealed cups.
+Although there is no state-imposed sales tax on grocery food, cities and counties may levy local sales taxes at their discretion (e.g., Denver).

 Connecticut No n/a